How can I prove my English language knowledge to enter the Foundation Course Program?

 Italian language test at CLI (University of Pisa linguistic center)

-Does the Foundation Course exempt me from taking the entry/evaluation tests to enter the Bachelor’s Degree Programs?
+Does the Foundation Course exempt me from taking the entry/evaluation tests to enter some Bachelor’s or Integrated Master’s Degree Programs?

 No, it does not.
-Having obtained a Foundation Course Diploma does not exempt you from taking the entry or the evaluation tests expected for some Bachelor’s degree programs.
-You can find additional info here: https://matricolandosi.unipi.it/en/evaluation-tests/
+Having obtained a Foundation Course Diploma does not exempt you from taking the entry or the evaluation tests expected for some Bachelor’s or Integrated Master’s degree programs.
+You can find additional info here: https://matricolandosi.unipi.it/?lang=en

 What if after the Foundation Course I want to apply to another Italian (or foreign) University which is not the University of Pisa?

-If a student wants to apply to another University, they should ask them in advance what the academic requirements are for the enrollment, apart from having a High School Diploma/Secondary School Leaving Qualification and the Foundation Course Certificate (Humanities/Science).
+If you want to apply to another University you should ask them in advance what are the academic requirements for the enrollment, apart from having a High School Diploma/Secondary School Leaving Qualification and the Foundation Course Certificate (Humanities/Science).

 How can I improve Italian and make new friends outside of the university?